CodeMechanix/Enosis-Solutions-Written-Test-Programming-Section/README.md

-# Enosis Solution Written Test Programming Section
+# Enosis Solutions Written Test Programming Section

 1. Write a function that will receive a string as an input and will return the string in reverse order.